 How Fat Loss Really Happens

-Discover what actually happens inside your body when you lose fat, and how to work with it, not against it.
+Discover what happens inside your body when you lose fat and how energy balance changes body fat over time.

 What Is Fat?